afinetooth/unity/README.md

 * Adds a new collection object to your projects, UnityCollection.
 * Supports construction of form elements with standard Rails FormHelpers and FormOptionsHelpers.
 * Provides an instance method of UnityCollection--closest_to--for selecting the most appropriate value in the new unit system.

-## Tutorial

-Follow the steps here to get unity working in your project.

 # Installation